 5. Ride like a local in the hustle and bustle of the city

 It’s not an exaggeration when saying that Saigon is the paradise of motorbikes.
-You know why riding across Vietnam sounds like an interesting thing for young backpackers?
-Well, nobody can resist the beautiful scenery, the crazy and chaotic traffic and the kind people you meet along the way if you use this vehicle to travel.
+Do you know why riding across Vietnam sounds like an interesting thing for young backpackers?
+Well, nobody can resist the beautiful scenery, the crazy and chaotic traffic when using motorbikes.
+Additionally, it’s easier to interact with the locals you meet along the way.
 All these things make riding a motorcycle in Vietnam one of the best things you will ever do.
 While riding a motorbike in Vietnam seems exciting, very few people can make it true due to limited time.
 An alternative way to get the same experience within just a few hours is to go with a motorbike tour operator.
 Does it sound cool?

 Driving a motorbike in Vietnam is not easy but it’s a once in a lifetime experience with the benefits of fully experiencing the local life and exploring hidden gems and get the feeling of liberation.
-I’d strongly recommend that you should spend at least two or three hours on a motorbike because what the experience brings about, is far more than what you could ever imagine.
+I’d strongly recommend that you should spend at least two or three hours on a motorbike.

-Do it with a local motorbike driver if you are not really confident about your driving skill.
-They are expert in navigating the street.
+- Do it with a local motorbike driver if you are not confident about your driving skill.
+They are experts in navigating the street.

 6. Explore the nightlife of Saigon